-Replace linear fluorescent, u-bend fluorescent, CFL, and halogen lamps with LED lamps.
+Replace fluorescent and incandescent lamps with LED lamps.
 Many LED tubes are direct replacements for existing fluorescent tubes and can be installed while leaving the fluorescent fixture ballast in place.
 LED lamps can be used in existing fixtures as a direct replacement for most other lighting technologies.
 Be sure to specify replacement lamps that are compatible with existing dimming controls, where applicable.
 In some circumstances, you may need to upgrade your dimming system for optimum performance.